taikedz/vefirewall/README.md

 The main thing that makes vef so easy is that you can define and save firewall rule sets.

-A set is a folder consisting of at least two files, "input" and "output"
+A set is a folder consisting of at least two files, "input" and "output" (and optionally accompanied by "forward", "rawpre" and "rawpost" files too)

 Each "input" and "output" file can list any number of port specifications, and allow empty lines and comment lines.
-Each also spciy the policy for the flow direction.
+Each also specify the policy for the flow direction.
 Each line is a list of ports to open up.
 You can write bunches of ports on a single line, or each on their own, one-by-one, it's all the same.

 For example, an input file could look like this: